 All Bakersfield spinal cord injuries require prompt medical attention.
 If you notice emergency symptoms such as impaired breathing, extreme pain in your neck or back, or weakness or paralysis in any part of your body, call 911 and request an ambulance.
 Do not move after an accident unless necessary for your safety.
 Jarring the spine the wrong way after a minor injury could turn it into a major one.
 Immediate medical care can make a big difference in the prognosis and recovery of someone with an SCI.

 Spinal Cord Injury Compensation

 Spinal cord injuries are often what the California courts call “catastrophic,” meaning they cause long-lasting or permanent damage to the victim.
 Catastrophic injuries that result in great and often lifelong costs are generally eligible for greater amounts of compensation than minor injuries.
+If you think the negligence of a third-party caused your injury, you may have grounds to file a personal injury lawsuit.
+For example, when a fall from a faulty ladder, caused by negligence on the ladder manufacturer’s part, results in an injury.
 Retaining a skilled Bakersfield spinal cord injury lawyer can help you get the most for your SCI claim.
 An attorney can help negotiate with insurance companies and bring a case to trial if necessary.
 Our team of aggressive litigators may help you recover for losses such as:

 - The cost of home or vehicle modifications